Wage and Hour Laws in Pennsylvania | Current Pennsylvania Labor Laws

 Sick Leave

 Pennsylvania law states that employers are not required to provide employees with sick leave benefits, whether unpaid or paid.
-However, under the Family and Medical Leave Act and other federal laws, an employer in Pennsylvania may be required to provide unpaid sick leave to employees.
+However, under the Family and Medical Leave Act (FMLA) and other federal laws, an employer in Pennsylvania may be required to provide unpaid sick leave to employees.
 Moreover, if an employer provides sick leave benefits, they must comply with the terms set out in the employment contract or sick leave policy.

 Holiday Leave